tzeikob/javascript-patterns/control-flow/sequential-iteration/readme.md

 # The Sequential Iteration Pattern

 The sequential iteration pattern is a special version of the [sequential execution](../sequential-execution/readme.md) pattern.
 Both of these patterns allow you to control the **execution** of asynchronous tasks in a **sequential order**, which means every task should be executed as part of a **chain** or **pipeline** of tasks.
-What makes this pattern special over sequential execution pattern, is that the tasks aren't known from the very beginning and most of the time are given in a more dynamic way like an array or list of tasks.
+What makes this pattern special over the sequential execution pattern, is that the tasks aren't known from the very beginning and most of the time are given in a more dynamic way like an array or list of tasks.

 Apart from this variation in the way the tasks are given, this pattern works the same way the sequential execution pattern works.
 So we expect that each completed task should invoke the next in order task passing its result as input to the next one.
 The execution should continue as long as the last in order task completes, by which time the execution is considered as completed.
 In case any task in the sequence throws an error the execution should be rejected immediately along with the given error.
 The execution should be either fulfilled or rejected and no intermediate state should be allowed.